kz26/nih-ct-hiv/README.txt

 studies_hiv_merged.sqlite
 Created by merging studies.sqlite and studies_cs.sqlite (HIV annotations only).

+annotations/
+Contains the crowdsourced annotation data used to create studies_cs.sqlite. set_master.xlsx is created by concatenating all the individual set[X].xlsx spreadsheets and serves as input to iaa.py (need to first replace the string labels with numeric values and then save as CSV.)

 Any other content not mentioned here is obsolete and is not likely to be useful.